Man on Fire (1987 film): Production

-Tony Scott was originally slated to direct, but, the studio balked because at the time they felt he was not accomplished enough to pull off the project.
-He would go on to direct the 2004 remake with Denzel Washington as Creasy.
+Tony Scott was originally slated to direct, but the studio balked because at the time they felt he was not accomplished enough to pull off the project.
+He would go on to direct the 2004 film adaptation, with Denzel Washington as Creasy.

-Producer Arnon Milchan wanted Sergio Leone to direct Robert De Niro, while Tony Scott wanted either Marlon Brando or Robert Duvall as his leading man when he was slated to direct.
+Producer Arnon Milchan wanted Sergio Leone to direct Robert De Niro, while Scott wanted either Marlon Brando or Robert Duvall as his leading man when he was slated to direct.
 The screenplay underwent several revisions.

 The music score for Man on Fire was provided by English film composer and music conductor John Scott.
 A cue from the film's score – titled "We've Got Each Other" in the soundtrack album – was later incorporated into the score for the 1988 film Die Hard.
 (The cue can be heard near the end of the film when John McClane and Holly Gennaro exit the Nakatomi Building and McClane sees Sgt.
 Al Powell face to face for the first time.)